iahuang/metapy/README.md

 ```
 ## Limitations

+### Built-in functions

 Not all built-in functions are supported at the moment.
 For some functions such as `open()`, this is an intentional security feature.
 To see a list of currently supported built-ins, use `metapy.Interpreter()._dump_debug()`

+### Typing

+MetaPy's internal typing system functions differently than in CPython, code that relies heavily on meta type-checking may work diferently.